deconst/deconst-docs/running/architecture.rst

     indexed.

   mapping service
-    Given a :term:`path`, return the corresponding :term:`content ID`, or an alternate path to use as a redirect target.
+    Given a :term:`presented URL`, return the corresponding :term:`content ID`, or an alternate destination to use as a redirect target.
 Uses the latest version of the :term:`map repository` as a source of truth for performing the association.

   presenter
     Accept HTTP requests from users.
-Map the requested :term:`path` to :term:`content ID` by querying the :term:`mapping service`, then access the requested content using the :term:`content service`.
+Map the requested :term:`presented URL` to :term:`content ID` by querying the :term:`mapping service`, then access the requested content using the :term:`content service`.
 Inject the content into an approriate :term:`layout` and send the final HTML back in an HTTP response.